-Study on calf morbidity and mortality that was conducted in smallholder dairy farms in Ada'a Liben district of Oromia of Ethiopia, reported the overall incidences of crude morbidity and crude mortality of 62 % and 22%, respectively.
-The most frequent disease syndrome that affects calves was calf diarrhea with the incidence of 39% followed by joint ill 6% [10-12].
-Abraham et al., studied agents associated with neonatal diarrhea and mortality in Ethiopian dairy calves.
-They reported that out of 108 diarrhea cases 38.9% bovine enteric Coronavirus (BEC), 16.7% sero-group a rotavirus (RV) and 11.1 per cent K99 (F5) fimbrial adhesin-positive Escherichia Coli (K99 ETEC,/ Entero-Toxigenic Echerichia Coli/) that has zoonotic importance for calf attendants and consumers .
-A relationship between housing and health during the rearing period has been described by several authors [13].
-Cleanliness of the barn influences calf health, as calves housed in unclean barns are at higher risk of disease than calves housed in clean barns [14].
-Diarrhea, pneumonia, septicemia, parasitism, congenital problems and miscellaneous cases account for most calf illnesses, deaths and post natal treatment [15,16].
+Coronavirus (BEC), 16.7% sero-group a rotavirus (RV) and 11.1 per cent K99 (F5) fimbrial adhesin-positive Escherichia Coli (K99 ETEC,/ Entero-Toxigenic Echerichia Coli/) that has zoonotic importance for calf attendants and consumers .
+A relationship between housing and health during the rearing period has been described by several authors [12,16].
+Cleanliness of the barn influences calf health, as calves housed in unclean barns are at higher risk of disease than calves housed in clean barns [12].
+Diarrhea, pneumonia, septicemia, parasitism, congenital problems and miscellaneous cases account for most calf illnesses, deaths and post natal treatment [17,18].
 Skin diseases and pink eye are also causing health problems of young calves in intensified dairy farms of different areas and calf diseases have a significant financial impact on dairies.
 The costs associated with calf disease include treatment costs, replacement costs, genetic loss, and impaired future performance of dairy farm.
 Studies have also shown that calf disease results in a decreased in a heifers likelihood of surviving until calving, place them at increased risk of being culled prior to calving, and result in increased age at first calving.
-Dairy husbandry activities are mostly performed by women besides fulfilling their responsibilities as home makers.
-The crucial role of women in agriculture and allied activities has however been grossly under estimated and undervalued.
-In dairy production system, women and children are highly involved in taking care of young and large animals.
-To have a sound calf health management it also requires a dairy calf attendants or dairy house hold keeper are at least be oriented with simple disease diagnostic and treatment techniques of their animals .
+To have a sound calf health management it also requires a dairy calf attendants or dairy house hold keeper are at least be oriented with simple disease diagnostic and treatment techniques of their animals.